Connecting Londoners is a group leading the Networked City exploration:

 We are exploring three linked challenges as services and funding are cut, and the ways that people communicate are changing rapidly:

-David Wilcox and Drew Mackie have developed ideas, projects and events with Matt Scott and these key collaborators:
+David Wilcox and Drew Mackie have developed ideas, projects and events with Matt Scott and, at various stages, these key collaborators:

 Development of Networked City began in November 2016 with a commission from the London Council for Voluntary Service.

 London as a #networkedcity gains support at first event.
 Now here's the plan

 Launch event for Networked City at Newspeak House